akshata29/agents/docs/hackathon/08-advanced-topics.md

 This advanced topics guide provides the foundation for taking your agent framework from development to production.
 Focus on:

 1. **Security First**: Implement proper authentication, authorization, and data protection
-2. **Observability**: Comprehensive monitoring and logging for production operations
+2. **Observability**: Comprehensive monitoring and logging for operations
 3. **Performance**: Optimize for scalability and cost-effectiveness
 4. **Reliability**: Build robust error handling and recovery mechanisms